-While plasma treatment is used as a surface modification technique to prepare metals surfaces for improved bonding it does have limits.
+While plasma coating is used as a surface modification technique to prepare metals surfaces for improved bonding it does have limits.
 For example, in some cases consistency of the substrate conditions may show variability in performance.
 Plasma’s operational window requires sequential application of treatment to allow adhesion to be successful.

-In contrast, Henkel’s BONDERITE® line of thin-film, conversion coatings chemically treat metal substrates by forming a uniform oxide layer for improved adhesive bonding.
+In contrast, Henkel’s BONDERITE® line of thin-film, conversion coating chemically treat metal substrates by forming a uniform oxide layer for improved adhesive bonding.
 These coatings dramatically enhance the adhesion of formed-in-place liquid gaskets and are highly effective in providing improved sealing characteristics when applied to the mix of lightweight metals used in today’s vehicles.
 Additionally, these coating can be used for multiple applications including, engine covers, oil pans, seal retainers, transmission cases, covers, and axle covers.